This traditional English dessert boasts of doubled whipped cream, crushed meringue cookies, and mix of fresh strawberries and cherries.

 - Preheat the oven to 250 degrees F. Line a baking sheet with parchment paper and set aside.

-- In the bowl of a stand mixer with the whisk attachment, beat egg whites, cream of tarter, and salt on high speed.
+- In the bowl of a stand mixer with the whisk attachment, beat egg whites, cream of tartar, and salt on high speed.
 Once the egg whites begin to froth, add the sugar and continue beat on high speed until stiff, glossy peaks begin to form.

 - You can pipe the meringue onto the baking sheet or use a tablespoon to lay them out.
 Bake the meringues for about 40-45 minutes until they are dry and slightly golden around the edges.